litestar-org/litestar/docs/topics/sync-vs-async.rst

 - Running synchronous callables directly
 - Running synchronous callables in a thread pool

-There are a few important differences between those, which the following article tries to give an overview of.
+This article gives an overview of important differences between these modes.

 Blocking and non-blocking